aduffy70/LabNotes/_posts/2019/2019-03-28-Sphagnum-macrophyllum-microsat-structure-analysis.md

 # Problem

 We have evidence for (Northern NJ/DE to Newfoundland) and Southern (DE/VA to FL/TX) groups of S. macrophyllum and want to see how they fit in with each other and related species.
-Note- these do not appear to be the same samples used in the S. macrophyllum DNA sequence analysis.
+Note- only a subset of these appear to be the same samples used in the S. macrophyllum DNA sequence analysis.

 # Data
   * Original "rawdata" spreadsheet with microsat data was in ShawLab/Aaron/Subsegunda_geography_diploids and Blanka Aguero added georeference data.